 - the disciplinary minor, focused on a single program, different from that of the student’s main Master’s program

-The student informs his Master’s program of his choice of minor and selects it in the course-registration screen on IS-Academia, no later than the end of the first semester of his Master’s cycle (deadline: second Friday of courses).
+The student informs his Master’s program of his choice of minor and selects it in the course-registration screen on IS-Academia, at the beginning of the first or second semester of his Master’s cycle (deadline: second Friday of courses).
 To make your choice, have a look at the list of minors on the webpage Study plans and regulations, which specifies which ones are recommended for each Master’s program.

 The selection of courses making up a minor is done with the approval of the student’s program and the person in charge of the minor.
 The student registers for these courses on IS-Academia, following the normal procedure.